-But, that being said, there are a few minor details you need to pay attention to, to make sure it’s done properly.
-Moreover, there are other treatments you can do alongside your knee wrap to help make your recovery go smoother.
+But, that said, there are a few minor details you need to pay attention to, to make sure it’s done right.
+Moreover, there are other treatments you can do alongside your knee wrap.
+They help make your recovery go smoother.

 I’m telling you about all those today, as well as answer a few other queries you might have.
 Let’s start with what I think is the most important, which is…